 On the Internet many things work with the classic system of trial and error.
-Even the best digital specialists recognize that you have to try various texts in a Google ad to find the one that generates the best lead generator.
+Even the best digital specialists recognize that you have to try various texts in a Google ad to find the one that generates the best Leads.
 Sales Navigator offers invaluable help to companies to measure results and opportunities on Linkedin.
 But with a personal account, we can also know which companies have been looking for us, which have seen our contents, what company profiles have seen them and from what places.

 This section measures how effectively you connect your prospects.

 Of course, there are ways, and depend on each social network.
 It is clear that a message of value and personalized is half a guarantee of success.
 But there are certain relationships that require time, with a good wine.
 And in that case, my recommendation is based on interacting with that person generating value until that is considered a "relationship" mature enough to reach the contact request.